tum-vision/afs/README.md

 2. Change the following lines in CMakeLists.txt
     *   **Line 13** : Set path to the **OpenCVConfig.cmake**
     *   **Line 23** : Set **CUDA Compute Capability** in arch=compute_??,code=sm_??

+3. Run console in AFS/build/CMake and type:
+    ```
+    cmake ../../
+    make
+    make install
+    make clean (to clean the project)
+    ```
+This will copy the executable file into main AFS folder.
+You can run the executable as **./AFS**.